 We teach the Edexcel International GCSE (IGCSE) for both English Language and English Literature in Years 10 and 11.
 These are thoroughly enjoyable and challenging courses.

 The English Literature course involves the study of modern drama, a classic novel, a Shakespeare play and a poetry anthology.
 There is also a diverse non-fiction anthology which is studied along with a range of activities to explore and enhance students’ creative writing skills.
-There is a significant piece of Poetry coursework, which forms 40% of the overall grade.
+There are two pieces of coursework which combine to form 40% of the overall qualification.
 This is an opportunity for students to develop their analytical appreciation of writers’ choices in depth and with rigour and precision.

 The English Language IGCSE involves two pieces of written coursework, one assessed for Reading and one for Writing.
-Together, these form 20% of the Language grade and there is 10% awarded for Speaking and Listening assessments, which are undertaken throughout the course.
+Together, these form 40% of the Language grade.
+There is also a non-fiction anthology which students study in order to gain greater appreciation of differing writing styles.

 The English Department teaches the OCR A Level English Literature course and the AQA English Language course.
 Both are intellectually stimulating, rigorous and students’ results are consistently outstanding.